rajansingh07/rajansingh07/README.md

 ## 👨‍💼 About Me

 I’m **Rajan Kumar**, a web developer who enjoys building clean, simple and reliable user experiences.
-Currently working as the **Tech lead @ Xenon Arena**, where I manage development, performance improvements and feature rollouts.
+Currently working as the **Technical Head @ Xenon Arena**, where I manage development, performance improvements and feature rollouts.
 My work focuses on practical, user-first solutions backed by solid code.
 Expanding my skills in backend development and cloud to move toward full-stack work.